 For more information see Child Protection and Aboriginal and Torres Strait Islander Children

-Recurrent expenditure on child protection and out-of-home care services was approximately $3 billion across Australia in 2011-12, an increase of 3.5% from 2010-11.
-Nationally, out-of-home care services accounted for the majority (65.3%, or $1.9 billion) of this expenditure (Steering Committee for the Review of Government Service Provision, 2014).
+Recurrent expenditure on child protection and out-of-home care services was approximately $3.2 billion across Australia in 2012-13, an increase of 5.8% from 2010-11.
+Nationally, out-of-home care services accounted for the majority (64.3%, or $2.1 billion) of this expenditure (Steering Committee for the Review of Government Service Provision, 2014).
 A study by the Social Policy Research Centre found that the cost of caring for children in foster care is, on average, 52% higher than the costs of caring for other children not in care (McHugh, 2002).

 Many children in out-of-home-care experience multiple placement changes (Delfabbro, King, & Barber, 2010; Rubin, O'Reilly, Luan, & Localio, 2007).
 In a study profiling children in out-of-home care in South Australia, Delfabbro, Barber, and Cooper (2001) found that 20% of the sample had between three and five placements, 18% had between six and nine placements, and 24% - almost a quarter of all children - had experienced 10 or more previous placements during their time in care.
 Placement instability can have significant adverse affects on children.
 A number of studies have found associations between continued instability and adverse psychosocial outcomes, such as emotional difficulties, behaviour problems and poor academic performance.
 For example, Rubin et al. (2007) found that placement instability is "a significant contributor to a child's risk for behavioural problems unrelated to the baseline problems that a child had on referral for placement" (p.
 343).
 Placement instability can be a significant concern for young people in care.
 In a survey of 1,767 Queensland children and young people in care, almost 20% of respondents were worried about having to move to another placement in the next few months (Commission for Children and Young People and Child Guardian, 2008).

-Recruiting enough carers to cope with the increased demand for foster carers is a concern for most states and territories (Delfabrro et al. 2010; Osborn, Panozzo, Richardson, & Bromfield, 2007).
+Recruiting enough carers to cope with the increased demand for foster carers is a concern for most states and territories (Delfabbro et al., 2010; Osborn, Panozzo, Richardson, & Bromfield, 2007).
 Some are advocating for the professionalisation of foster carers in a bid to facilitate recruitment and help the increasing number of children coming into the system with complex and challenging behaviour problems (Butcher, 2005).

-The National Framework for Protecting Australia’s Children 2009-2020 (COAG, 2009) notes that while primary and secondary prevention are important to reduce the number of children affected by maltreatment and the impact that maltreatment has on them, it is equally important that children who have suffered maltreatment are afforded necessary support and services.
+The National Framework for Protecting Australia's Children 2009-2020 (COAG, 2009) noted that while primary and secondary prevention are important to reduce the number of children affected by maltreatment and the impact that maltreatment has on them, it is equally important that children who have suffered maltreatment are afforded necessary support and services.
 Ultimately, the preference is for children to be safe and cared for in their own family, but where that is not possible, children require a sense of safety and stability.
 Where parental responsibility for care of the child or young person has been transferred to the minister or state executive, the Framework has also outlined National Standards for Out-Home-Care.
 These standards influence the health, education, care planning, connection to family, culture and community, transition from care, training and support for carers, belonging and identity and safety, stability and security of children and young people in care and aim to improve outcomes and experiences for these children and young people.

 - Australian Institute of Health and Welfare.
 (2006).
 Child protection Australia 2004-05 (Child Welfare Series No. 38).
 Canberra: AIHW.